 Why is this important to our client’s recovery journey?

-At Peaks Recovery the end treatment goal for all our clients is for them to be accountable, independent adults who are able to work and maintain a job, pay bills, and live a life of recovery.
-Working alone can present major challenges for an individual in early recovery e.g. dealing with the defeating thoughts often associated with job searches, working on emotional regulation under stressful situations, dealing with customers effectively, and potentially working around individuals who are themselves using drugs and alcohol.
+At Peaks Recovery the end treatment goal for all our clients is for them to be accountable, independent adults who can work and maintain a job, pay bills, and live a life of recovery.
+Working alone can present significant challenges for an individual in early recovery, e.g., dealing with the defeating thoughts often associated with job searches, working on emotional regulation under stressful situations, dealing with customers effectively, and potentially working around individuals who are themselves using drugs and alcohol.

-Finding a balance between the clinical setting and implementation of true life skills, we believe, gives each young adult a necessary foundation for early recovery.
+Finding a balance between the clinical setting and implementation of real-life skills for addicts, we believe, gives each young adult a necessary foundation for early recovery.
 A foundation which they can stand on firmly at the end of our six-month program.
 Life happens at Peaks Recovery, welcome to real recovery.